TedLeRoy/docksec/README.md

 ## Built With

-Ubuntu 16.04.4 LTS Server running Docker 18.03.0-ce and bash.
+bash on Ubuntu 16.04.4 LTS Server running Docker 18.03.0-ce.

 ## Future Goals

-* Run all checks, not just secure a default configuration.
+* Run all checks, not just those indicated for a default Ubuntu/Docker install.
+  * Only do needed checks, but don't skip steps, assuming they're already configured by default.
 * Accept a Docker Bench for Security log as input and secure based on that.
-* Improve efficiency in the code (separate lines of input into a variable and iterate through it for checks).
+* Improve efficiency in the code.
+  * For example, use config settings as input to a variable and iterate through the variable for checks and to update config.
 * Check for existence of backupfiles and create a rotation if new backups if files exist already.

 ## Run Results